 Practical Recovery aims to offer ideal addiction treatment for any substance or activity addiction.
 We describe our approach as “collaborative addiction care.”
 Because each client is unique, and we are fully collaborative, no two treatment plans are alike.
 Hence we do not offer a “program.”
-Our treatment intensity can be as high as alcohol and drug rehab or our treatment-in-residence program, and can range downward to brief outpatient services.
-The treatment-in-residence program is a combination of day-long intensive outpatient services, and residence either in our six-bed sober living facility or an adjacent hotel.
-Our services work best for local clients, who can begin with high intensity treatment (if needed), then transition to a gradually decreasing intensity over whatever time period is needed.
+Our treatment intensity can be as high as alcohol and drug rehab or our treatment-in-residence program and can range downward to brief outpatient services.
+The treatment-in-residence program is a combination of day-long intensive outpatient services and residence either in our six-bed sober living facility or an adjacent hotel.
+Our services work best for local clients, who can begin with high-intensity treatment (if needed), then transition to gradually decreasing collaborative addiction care over whatever period is needed.
 However, because our fully collaborative approach is unique, clients come to us from around the world.
 Out-of-town clients are transitioned to hometown providers, and may also continue with us through extended phone coaching or follow-up visits.
 The following description assumes a client who begins treatment with a high level of intensity.

 “The core of our approach is one-on-one sessions, with psychotherapists, counselors, holistic healers, and medical and health professionals.
-These sessions are usually 60 to 90 minutes in length, but can be of any length.
+These sessions are usually 60 to 90 minutes in length but can be of any length.
 Allowing for breaks during the day, you typically will have two to six sessions per day, but any number of sessions is acceptable.
-We work with you in six broad areas: motivation, coping with craving, problem solving, relationship enhancement, lifestyle balance, and meaning and purpose in life.
-For most clients identifying and resolving underlying issues (the problem solving component) is the primary focus, often followed by relationship enhancement, but we will focus with you on whatever is needed to improve your life.
+We work with you in six broad areas: motivation, coping with craving, problem-solving, relationship enhancement, lifestyle balance, and meaning and purpose in life.
+For most clients identifying and resolving underlying issues (the problem-solving component) is the primary focus, often followed by relationship enhancement, but we will focus you on whatever is needed to improve your life through collaborative addiction care.
 Perhaps the most important work we will do together is to help you connect to and understand better what is most important to you (whatever it may be).
 It is not our job to tell you which ultimate values or deepest beliefs to have.
 They can be whatever they are.
 We simply want to help you live in accordance with them.
-That way you will be living a purposeful and meaningful live, which is the best protection against relapse.
+That way you will be living a purposeful and meaningful life, which is the best protection against relapse.
 Groups are available but not required (we offer four per week).
 You won’t need or want every type of service, so we’ll begin by talking about which ones you might start with, and how long you are intending to stay.”